JordanMartinez/purescript-json-codecs/DESIGN.md

 - annotate each label's codec by hand (e.g. `{ label: decodeString :: JsonDecoder PrimitiveJsonError Unit String }`).
 This is problematic because it gets tedious.
 Moreover, it's not refactor-resistant.
 - annotate each label's codec using an identity function that hard-codes these two type variables for us (e.g. `{ label: someFunction $ decodeString }`).

 This library uses the second approach.
-Using `PrimitiveJsonError` as an example, we define two functions named after an abbreviation of the error type and a suffix that indicate the context in which it should be used:
+Using `PrimitiveJsonError` as an example, we define two functions named after an abbreviation of the error type followed by a suffix that indicates the context in which it should be used:

 ```purs
 -- for unidirectional decoding, hence the 'D' suffix.